 Taking Her Career to the Next Level

-After doing her own market research, Rachel saw a niche and opened Massage Greenpoint, her second location in Brooklyn.
+After doing market research, Rachel saw a niche and opened Massage Greenpoint, her second location in Brooklyn.
 Rachel’s success grew on many levels, and she says none of it came easy.
-To this day, she has yet to pay for any advertising and prides herself on staying ahead of the curve on trends, social media and learning the power of Search Engine Optimization (SEO) and Google Analytics.
+To this day, she has yet to pay for any advertising.
+She prides herself on staying ahead of the curve on trends, social media, and learning the power of Search Engine Optimization (SEO) and Google Analytics.
 “Luck is preparation-meeting-opportunity,” Rachel said humbly.
 “It’s all about building on your strengths.”
-To take her career to another level, Rachel formed Wellness Business Consulting, a company where she mentors health and wellness professionals who are looking to grow their own private practices.
+To take her career to another level, Rachel formed Wellness Business Consulting, a company where she mentors health and wellness professionals looking to grow their private practices.

 “We make time every month to offer massage therapy to victims in crisis,” Rachel said.
 “It’s some of the best work we do.”

 How you can reach the same level of success

 For anyone who is considering a career in massage therapy, or for students already enrolled in a program, it’s important to keep your eye on long-term goals and to believe in yourself.
 “I’m extremely grateful to Swedish Institute for giving me a solid foundation and education,” Rachel said.
 “Getting an education is an investment in yourself and your future.
 It’s money well spent.”
 Rachel loves her career and said helping her clients feel better is rewarding and satisfying.
 “It’s an amazing feeling knowing I’m the best part of my client’s day, every day.
 It doesn’t get any better than that.”

 So if you have an interest in Massage Therapy and want to learn more about our programs, contact us today!